metamagic-games/dnd-homebrews/src/Races/Brood/Brood.md

 _I was walking through the woods on the west of town when I was ambushed by bandits.
 Suddenly, a huge black beetle emerged from the earth behind them and devoured one of them, tearing their flesh with large mandibles.
 The rest of the bandits quickly fled._

-_The beast then tried to communicate me with a series of gutteral sounds, before it tired of me and flew away_
+_The beast then tried to communicate with me with a series of guttural sounds, before it tired of me and flew away._

 - Encounters in Yar-Zun, _Benton Forchristsake_